trevcor/slalomLab/README.md

 * Change "build" to "buildWithParameters"

 * Now we can make a change to our app, push up the change and watch the build push it to CF.
+* Open